dimberman/All-Pairs-Similarity-Spark/README.md

 # Building

-This package is set up with sbt and assembly. run sbt clean assembly to create a jar in the target/scala folder.
+This package is set up with sbt and assembly.
+Run sbt clean assembly to create a jar in the target/scala folder.
+Requires Spark 1.5.2.

 #running